-NUR 184 Nutrition and Elimination Needs I
+NUR 184 Nutrition and Elimination Needs I (1) This Level 1 nursing course assists students in learning basic nursing care.
+The first unit includes assessments and skills such as: monitoring intake and output, and client care during intravenous.

-(1) This Level 1 nursing course assists students in learning basic nursing care.
-The first unit includes assessments and skills such as: monitoring intake and output, and client care during intravenous therapy.
-Readings, videos, and laboratory small groups are used to help the student learn to assess and promote their clientsí fluid and electrolyte balance.
+therapy.
+Readings, videos, and laboratory small groups are used to help the student learn to assess and promote their clients' fluid and electrolyte balance.
 In unit two, the focus switches to normal adult nutritional needs, including nasogastric tubes used for feedings and stomach decompression.
-Areas of special concern to nurses are highlighted, such as assessing client readiness for diet progression.
-Units three and four focus on basic assessments and measures to promote the hospitalized personís elimination.
+Areas of special concern to nurses are highlighted, such as assessing client readiness for dirt progression.
+Units three and four focus on basic assessments and measures to promote the hospitalized person's elimination.
 Time required for completion of this course is dependent on the individual learner; however, it is expected that students will spend at least 45 hours in study and classroom activity.
 Co-requisite: NUR 180.

-NUR 185 Psychosocial Needs I: Interviewing (1) Students apply the nursing process concepts of assessment, planning, intervention, and evaluation in the area of psychosocial needs.
-They learn openended data gathering and relationship development techniques that meet clientsí psychosocial needs at the same time the students are meeting their own professional need of compiling a broad, accurate database.
-Students explore the nature and goals of the professional relationship and learn communication techniques to use in each phase to ensure that care is client-centered.
+NUR 185 Psychosocial Needs: Therapeutic Communications (1) Students apply the nursing process concepts of assessing, diagnosing, planning, intervening, and evaluating in the area of psychosocial needs.
+They fearn open-ended data gathering and relationship development techniques that meet clients' psychosocial needs.
+At the same time, the students are meeting their own professional need of compiling a broad, accurate database.
+Further application of the nursing process in the area of psychosocial needs aids in the identification of direct and indirect expressions of feelings.
+Thus the student develops supportive communication skills that ensure client-centered. care even when involved with difficult situations and/or difficult clients.
+Students explore the nature and goals of the professional relationship and learn communication techniques to use when interacting with members of the health care team.
 Time required for completion of this course is dependent on the individual learner; however, it is expected that students will spend at least 45 hours in study and classroom activity.
 Co-requisite: NUR 180.
-NUR 191 Introduction to Nursing Process

-(2) This course provides an opportunity for the student to master basic nursing skills in a simulated clinical setting under the guidance of the instructor in preparation for nursing care in the hospital setting.
+NUR 191 Introduction to Nursing Process (2) This course provides an opportunity for the student to master basic nursing skills in a simulated clinical setting under the guidance of the instructor in preparation for nursing care in the hospital setting.
 The student will begin to utilize the steps of the nursing process (assessing, planning, implementing, and evaluating) in conjunction with these nursing skills.
 The student will consider cost effectiveness in utilizing lab materials, and learn to use channels of communication.
-The student will use appropriate terminology, apply theory in performance of skills, work in groups, and use self-evaluation.
-Students will spend a total of 56 hours over an eight-week time period in clinical practice activities; in addition, students will be expected to spend substantial time preparing for and following up after each clinical day.
-Prerequisite: Matriculation in Nursing; corequisites: completed and current health form on file, current CPR certification, malpractice insurance, NUR 180.
+The student will use appropriate terminology, apply theory in performance of skills, work in groups, and use selfevaluation.
+Students will spend a total of 56 hours over an eight-week time period in clinical practice : activities; in addition, students will be expected to spend substantial time preparing for and following up after each clinical day.
+Prerequisite: Matriculation in Nursing: co-requisites: completed and current health form on file, current CPR certification, malpractice insurance, NUR 180.